kbrdaemon/BCDR-tabletop-game/README.md

 # Introduction

-This is a tabletop role playing game to teach the players about Business Continuity and Diaster Recovery.
+This is a tabletop role playing game to teach the players about Business Continuity and Disaster Recovery.

-The aim of it is, to show how in a stress situation it is hard to make decisions and resolve issues in a timely manner.
+The aim of it is, to show how hard it can be to make decisions in stressful situations and resolve issues in a timely manner.

-The average game duration should be about an 1h, depending on the length of the course.
+The average game duration should be about one hour, depending on the length of the course.
 Afterwards the teams should present their outcome to the other participants in a informal spoken summary.

 ## Materials needed